Did NASA’s Curiosity rover find signs of ancient life on Mars? An astrobiologist explains how we determine ‘life’Allyson Brady, Carleton University

-I watched Artemis II lift off — and witnessed the first humans venture to the Moon since 1972Gordon Osinski, Western University
+I watched Artemis II lift off — as the first humans ventured to the Moon since 1972Gordon Osinski, Western University

 Queen bumblebees can breathe underwater — for days.
 We discovered howSabrina Rondeau, L’Université d’Ottawa/University of Ottawa; Charles-Antoine Darveau, L’Université d’Ottawa/University of Ottawa, and Nigel Raine, University of Guelph